 Humanitarian, human rights and medical charities

-We also list a few specific organisations for which there seems to be particular support amongst BHA membership.
+We also list a few specific organisations for which there seems to be particular support amongst Humanists UK membership.

 - Amnesty International – www.amnesty.org.uk